 I will put enmity between you and the woman,

 and you shall bruise his heel.

-And as time goes on, God revealed greater details about himself and his work of redemption to Abraham (Genesis 15:1-6, 17:4-8), Moses (Exodus 3, Exodus 20), the prophets (Isaiah 53).
+And as time moved on, God revealed greater details about himself and his work of redemption to Abraham (Genesis 15:1-6, 17:4-8), Moses (Exodus 3, Exodus 20), the prophets (Isaiah 53).
 And then, “when the fullness of time had come, God sent forth his Son, born of woman, born under the law, to redeem those who were under the law, so that we might receive adoption as sons” (Galatians 4:4-5).
 On the cross, Jesus made sons and daughters out of enemies and rebels.
 God masterfully executed and accomplished his plan – the plan that he devised before the world was even created – in the person and work of Jesus Christ his Son.
 And his work continues throughout history, as the church heralds the gospel to the ends of the earth.

 We are productive because we are God’s image bearers.